AnandGajaria/Satellite_Imagery_SemanticSegmentation/README.md

      **Note** There is possibility of losing some pixels at the edges while cropping, However as the Images are large, we won't lose a huge amount of Information.
   * Once we have the cropped images and masks, We extract non overlapping patches from these images.
   * We then store the patched images and mask into their respective folder.
-     **Note** We can also store these images into a numpy array and move to further steps however, this may create memory issue as there would be a huge chunk of images after we patchifying.
+     **Note** I can also store these images into a numpy array, however this may create memory issue as there would be a huge chunk of images that would be genrated(41K Images).

+**Step 2:** Extract Images which has relevant information.
+  * The rational behind doing this is, as observed in the data description section, the data was highly inclined towards class 0(Background).
+So while creating patches there could be many images which has only background information.
+This can result into model being biased towards the background pixels.**Note** It's important to clarify that I am not ignoring background pixels entirely, as they provide valuable information and help mitigate issues related to oversegmentation.

+**Step 3:** Once the data is generated, I split the data into three sections **Train**, **Model Evaluation** and **Validation**.